EsmaeiliSajjad/Software-for-Vector-Network-Analyzer/README.md

 Fig. 3: Defining the instrument to computer in NI-MAX software.

-In order to communicate between the PC and instrument, you should be familiar with buffer read and write concept.
+In order to communicate between the PC and instrument, you should be familiar with the buffer read and write concept.
 In addition to this, the proper command should be specified to be sent to the instrument.
-Some of these commends do not return any value; however, additional string functions should be added to the code to properly encode the return buffer.
+Some of these commands do not return any value; however, additional string functions should be added to the code to properly encode the return buffer.
 <a name="3"></a>
 # Upgrades
 This software can be upgraded for other applications.
-For example, you can enable the tracking of signal or other options of Vector Network Analyzer.
+For example, you can enable the tracking of signals or other options of Vector Network Analyzer.